YellowJacketLinux/LFS/README.md

 “Ogres are like onions.
 Onions have layers.
 Ogres have have layers.
 Onions have layers.
 You get it?
 We both have layers.” --- Shrek

+Unlike distributions that try to package everything under the sun, YJL will provide a solid core that groups of users with a particular interest or need can build on top of---even replacing packages in the solid core if their specialist need requires it.

+See [01-Repository-Macro](01-Repository-Macro.md) for more information on how this layering system would work.